There is this unfortunate and misguided notion that relationships that begin over long distances do not stand a chance.

-What exactly do you want from your partner if this is to work out for you?
+What exactly do you want from your partner if this works out for you?
 It could be anything from daily calls to romantic gestures to keep things hot and exciting.

 Discuss any insecurities or trust issues

 In addition to talking about what you want, you need to be open about what you are afraid of.
-These relationships can be scary, and you will have a lot of insecurities to work through.
+Long-distance relationships can be scary, and you will have a lot of insecurities to work through.

 Embrace technology as the third member of the relationship

-Imagine coming home to a video call on AmoLatina’s mobile app after a long day of work.
+Imagine coming home to a video chat after a long day of work.
 She is there in front of her laptop with no makeup and sweats on.
-It is almost like they are there with you and it is all because of technology.
+It is almost like they are there with you, and it is all because of technology.

 Come up with a schedule

-This idea might seem boring, but it saves you a lot of trouble down the line.
+Following a set plan might seem boring, but it saves you a lot of trouble down the line.
 Figure out things like when to call and specific dates for in-person visits.

 Channel your inner hopeless romantic

 Or it could be something simple like cute texts throughout the day or planning a surprise online date.
 You could also choose to be extra and go for some grand gesture like a surprise physical visit or a care package shipment.

-That makes your partner feel loved and thought of resulting in a very healthy relationship.
+That makes your partner feel loved and thought of, resulting in a very healthy relationship.

-Discuss your relationship end goal
+Discuss your relationship end date and ultimate goal

-A great example here is agreeing that one of you will move to where the other is as the relationship grows.
+A great example is agreeing that one of you will move to where the other is as the relationship grows.
 You could also decide to set up roots somewhere new together.

 Prepare to learn patience the hard way

 Patience is particularly important, and you will have to practice this not only on your partner but for the sake of your sanity to survive the circumstances.

 Start working on yourself

-Do not forget to focus on yourself when starting an LDR.
+Do not forget to focus on yourself when starting a relationship over a long distance.
 Pick up a new hobby, learn a cool skill, or even return to school.